sigmadeltasoftware/Substratum/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*H0KafhijuPhqgSJsdUn_8Q.png)

+### !NOTE
+This library is still in a very early & experimental stage, where the API will likely change quite a bit.
+If you're looking for a stable alternative, please look into [Mosby](https://github.com/sockeqwe/mosby).

 ### Installing
 Simply add the project to your build.gradle.
 Replace 'x.x.x' by latest version which can be found at the top of the document.